Entry into this course is based on an applicant’s previous study, demonstrated knowledge and skills, and/or work history.

 - Satisfactory completion of VCE, with a minimum score of 20 for English or 25 in EAL and satisfactory score for Units 1 and 2 in Maths or

-- ACSF Exit Level 3 (working at Level 4), or above, in both Reading and Numeracy as determined at a supervised BKSB testing session conducted at Swinburne.
+- ACSF Exit Level 4, or above, in both Reading and Numeracy as determined by an online literacy and numeracy test issued by Swinburne Online.

 English language requirements

-The Diploma of Nursing has program entry criteria set by the Australian Nursing and Midwifery Accreditation Council.
-All students entering this program must demonstrate they have achieved the Nursing and Midwifery Board of Australia (NMBA) specified level of English language skills, prior to commencing the program.
+The Diploma of Nursing has entry criteria set by the Australian Nursing and Midwifery Accreditation Council.
+All students entering this course must demonstrate they have achieved the Nursing and Midwifery Board of Australia (NMBA) specified level of English language skills, prior to commencing the course.

 You must demonstrate your English language competency in one of the following ways: